Trip planner integration

 Styling

-We want Furkot trip planner widget to fit well visually with other elements of your website.
-Elements added to your page by Furkot trip planner widget can be styled with CSS.
+We want the Furkot trip planner widget to fit well visually with other elements of your website.
+Elements added to your page by the Furkot trip planner widget can be styled with CSS.
 Classes that identify specific elements are:

 • furkot-widget - trip planner container; use selector .furkot-widget iframe to style content of the trip planner (to the extent iframe from a different domain can be styled)